-CCS is not currently used in California, though there are seven applications for Class IV wells currently pending with the EPA (all in Kern County) and at least 10 more expected soon.
+CCS is not currently used in California, though there are nine applications for Class IV wells currently pending with the EPA (including sites in Kern, San Joaquin, Fresno, and Sacramento counties) with more expected soon.

 The current draft of the 2022 California Climate Change Scoping Plan includes investment in CCS projects.
 These projects are currently eligible to receive Low Carbon Fuel Standard (LCFS) credits, but are otherwise not yet able to participate in California's climate programs. including the cap-and-trade program.
-The California Air Resources Board (CARB) is working to change this in order to allow public incentives to support CCS infrastructure development [1].
+The California Air Resources Board (CARB) is working to change this in order to allow public incentives to support CCS infrastructure development [1]].